-When considering a physical, emotional or spiritual healing modality, it is important to understand its purposes as well the healing effects and limitations in its ability to move you forward in your health goals.
-This brief article is designed to give the reader a basic overview of Past Life Therapy.
+When considering a physical, emotional or spiritual healing modality, it’s important to understand its purposes as well the healing effects and limitations in its ability to move you forward in your wellness goals.
+This article is designed to give you a basic overview of Past Life Regressions as a therapy model.

-A Past Life Regression is not a parlor trick and has serious implications about how we live our lives.
+Therapeutic Past Life Regressions are not parlor tricks and have serious implications about how we live our lives.
 It is deep work on the unconscious template that often dictates our reactions to situations, people we choose to partner with and our physical health and habits.
-With this in mind, when doing a past life regression, it is important that you work with an experienced professional who can assist you with issues that may arise following your regression.
+With this in mind, when doing a past life regression, it’s important that you work with an experienced professional who can assist you with issues that may arise following your regression.

 Are Past Lives Real?

 Most major religions have reincarnation as a basic tenant.
 Early Christians believed in past lives as well until the Catholic Church banned it as a heretical offense. however, nowhere in the Bible is reincarnation denied as a spiritual reality.
 Because of this, the tradition of reincarnation in the west is new and takes an approach that often leads to a more surface understanding.
 We want to know if we’ve been here before, who we’ve been and maybe to see if we were some famous past-life figure.
 Often times, the deep spiritual meaning as well as the importance and effect that has on our current life situations are overlooked.